-The 2016 AMA national enduro championship series schedule, along with addresses (where applicable) and additional info to assist in getting to each Enduro is presented below and is for the long running AMA National Championship Enduro Series that runs through the best terrain and woods in the states of: South Carolina, Alabama, Louisiana, Georgia and then Minnesota before hauling off to Pennsylvania, Ohio, Missouri and finally wrapping up in Tulsa Oklahoma.
+The 2017 NEPG AMA national enduro championship series schedule, along with addresses (where applicable) and additional info to assist in getting to each Enduro is presented below and is for the long running AMA National Championship Enduro Series that runs through the best terrain and woods throughout the eastern United States.

 Competing in an Enduro is all about staying on time through known and secret checkpoints laid throughout a course.
 If you know about using roll charts and riding long distance, technical off-road trail through often grueling terrain, getting to a National Enduro should certainly be on your list of things to do, but be forewarned: You may start telling yourself "Don't Quit, Don't Quit" and your hard running "Charge" may turn from a "Charge" to a test of survival and finish.

 If Competing in an Enduro, You Will Need A Spark Arrestor.

 To be competitive, you'll be best off by beginning with a motorcycle originally designed as an off-road bike, or by transforming a dirt bike originally designed as a motocross bike into a woods bike with the addition of: Engine Guards, Radiator Guards and Hand Guards as discussed in our off-road setup article which will help protect the bike and the rider from the off road elements that are common in an enduro.